pzhaojohnson/rnacanvas.utilities/README.md

 Returns the middle three items in an array.

-Throws for arrays with less than three items and arrays with an even number of items.
+Throws for arrays with less than three items and arrays with even numbers of items.

 ```javascript
 middleThree([1, 2, 3, 4, 5]); // [2, 3, 4]